UncaughtExpectation/WorkerPoolManager/README.md

    - **Memory Limit**: 4048 MB

-## Dispatching Tasks to Worker Pools
+## Dispatching Tasks to example Worker Pools

 Send a POST request to `/example/pool` with the following body: